JohannHelbert/Adventure/README.md

 <br>

-- The landing includes a image slider allow the user to see a example which location this site would be applicable to.
+- The landing page includes a image slider allow the user to see a example which location this site would be applicable to.

 <br>